mfaherold1998/Cards_Against_AI/README.md

 * Decision consistency
 * Success rates
 * Toxicity relative to all alternatives
-* Effects of judge personality prompts
+* Effects of judge personality in models responses
-* Differences across models

-Produces both visual and numerical summaries.
+Produces numerical summaries.

+### `plots_app.py`

+Create a graphical interface using the streamlit library to visualize the data obtained in the previous analyses.
+All graphs are interactive.

 ---